grommet/grommet/CONTRIBUTING.md

 1. fork the `grommet` repository
 1. clone it `git clone https://github.com/<your-username>/grommet.git`
 1. install dependencies using: `yarn install`
-1. start running the storybook locally using: `yarn storybook`

 The components code lives in `src/js/components`.
 The structure of the project is a bit particular since it is using lots of internal tooling to try to